 8.1.
 Inoperable or unloaded firearm

-Whether or not a gun is operable is irrelevant for purposes of many California gun laws.
+Whether or not a gun is operable is irrelevant for the purposes of many California gun laws.
 This includes firearms sentencing enhancements.

 Thus you may receive an enhanced sentence for possessing or using a firearm, even if the gun doesn’t work.
 The issue is whether the gun is “designed to shoot and gives the reasonable appearance of a shooting capability.”42